FelixOnline/v2/content/articles/2012-1-12-a-beginners-guide-to-post-hardcore.md

 Remember to come back every week and if you’ve got exams coming up just remember we’re all dead at the end of the year anyway so fuck it.
 Good old Mayans, always making everything better.
 Happy 2012.

-__Writer’s Recommendation__:_ Get on YouTube and watch At The Drive-In’s live performance of ‘One Armed Scissor’ on Later with Jools Holland.
+Writer’s Recommendation:_ Get on YouTube and watch At The Drive-In’s live performance of ‘One Armed Scissor’ on Later with Jools Holland.
 Poor old Jools looks mortified._